ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_centos.md

 ---
-title: Node setup on Fedora
+title: DLT Node setup on Ubuntu/Debian
 ---

+Note: This guide should work for most rpm-based distributions, such as:
+* CentOS
+* RedHat
+* Oracle Linux

 Ixian was tested on Ubuntu (16.04+), Fedora (28+), Centos 7.

-# Installing an Ixian DLT Node on Linux (Fedora)
+# Installing an Ixian DLT Node on Linux (RedHat/CentOS clones)

 ## Prerequisites

-* Operating system: recent version of Fedora Linux
+* Operating system: recent, rpm-based Linux distribution, such as RedHat or CentOS
 * RAM: 4 GB, Recommended 8 GB
-* CPU: i3/i5/i7/Xeon or AMD equivalent with at least GHz
+* CPU: i3/i5/i7/Xeon or AMD equivalent with at least 2 GHz
 * Free Disk Space: 30 GB, 100 GB Recommended
 * Internet Connection Speed: 10 Mbps symmetrical or higher, 100 Mbps recommended